What Test Cases To Automate For Efficient Cross-Browser Testing?

 However, the process of analyzing and selecting the thousands of device, OS, and browser combinations requires time, expertise, and effort too.

 Additionally, deciding which cross-browser test cases are ideal for automation requires proper analysis and expertise.
-Let us explore a few of such cases in this article.
+Let us explore a few such cases in this article.

 1. GUI test cases that test the appearance of elements on UI